ONSdigital/dap-sit-inventory-poc/README.md

 ## Setup

-For setting up this project, run the below command. pyenv is a Python version management tool that allows switching between multiple Python versions. jq is a JSON preprocessor that is used to fetch the design system's templates using `scripts/load_release.sh`.
+For setting up this project on Mac, run the below command. pyenv is a Python version management tool that allows switching between multiple Python versions. jq is a JSON preprocessor that is used to fetch the design system's templates using `scripts/load_release.sh`.

 ```
 brew install pyenv jq